 The National Institutes of Health (NIH) has issued the Central Biorepository a Certificate of Confidentiality for the protection of individual-level data that would identify research participants.
 The certificate applies to all data associated with or derived from biospecimens collected under the Central Biorepository, and is available for use by all investigators doing research with these data.

 Central Biorepository policies are established by the Governance Committee.
 Policies encourage use of the Central Biorepository and collaboration among University of Michigan investigators while ensuring that all research using our resources meets the highest ethical, regulatory, and scientific standards.
+Click here, to view a list of members of the Central Biorepository Covernance Committee.

 - Acknowledgement and Authorship Policy